|Athletic Training Admissions|

 For more information about the additional costs that are associated with the Athletic Training Major, please refer to the ATS Handbook.

-Student-athletes are eligible to apply for admission to the AT Program; however, it is imperative that student-athletes and coaches understand that the clinical education component of the program will at times conflict with sports.
+Student-athletes are eligible to apply for admission to the Athletic Training Program; however, it is imperative that student-athletes and coaches understand that the clinical education component of the program will at times conflict with sports.
 ATSs participate in a structured sequence of academic and clinical education courses and in order to be successful in the program, they must be aware of the following requirements: